Constrained Adaptive Rejection Sampling: Evaluation

 \paragraph{Findings.}

 Figure~\ref{fig:xml-main-results} reports results on the XML benchmark without grammar in the prompt.
-RS and ARS fail to produce 100 valid samples within our 2000-sample budget.
-CARS achieves the target with only 215 generations and RSFT uses 275 generations.
-For this benchmark, our approaches are the only exact methods that are practically feasible.
+RS and ARS fail to produce 100 valid samples within our 2,000-sample budget.
+CARS achieves the target with only 440 generations while RSFT requires 893---making our approaches the only practically feasible exact methods.
+This efficiency advantage holds across benchmarks: for JSON without grammar, CARS requires $\sim$130 generations versus $\sim$601 for RSFT (Table~\ref{tab:fuzzing_efficiency_summary}).

-When comparing to the inexact methods, CARS exhibit better KL divergence (Figure~\ref{fig:kl-div-xml}).
-Remarkably at comparable sample complexity to MCMC (i.e., the vertical line in the plot), CARS shows significant improvements.
-The improved faithfulness to the constrained distribution is also reflected fuzzing branch coverage: CARS-generated seeds achieve 9.9\% branch coverage(\Cref{fig:branch-xml}) compared to 7.2\% for GCD and 9.6\% for MCMC.
+Compared to inexact methods, CARS exhibits better KL divergence (\Cref{fig:kl-div-xml,fig:kl_divergence_comparison}).
+Remarkably, at comparable sample complexity to MCMC (i.e., the vertical line in the plot), CARS shows significant improvements.
+The improved faithfulness to the constrained distribution is also reflected in line coverage: CARS-generated seeds lead to $\sim$7,985 lines covered (\Cref{fig:line-xml}) compared to $\sim$7,115 for GCD and $\sim$7,965 for MCMC.
+Similar improvements are observed across other benchmarks~(Appendix~\ref{app:fuzz-results}), with CARS yielding a $\sim$12\% improvement in coverage over GCD for JSON generation (both with and without grammar).
+We note that SQL-with-grammar proved challenging: no exact approach produced 100 valid samples within budget for our Qwen models, and only RSFT succeeded for Llama-3.1-8B-Instruct~(\Cref{tab:fuzzing_efficiency_summary}).

-We note that for SQL-with-grammar no exact approach could produce 100 valid samples within the budget for Qwen2.5-7B-Instruct and only RSFT produced 100 valid samples for Llama-3.1-8B-Instruct.
-However, CARS was effective in the SQL-with-grammar task, where it achieved 28.4\% branch coverage versus 25.1\% for the best baseline.
-Similar improvements are observed across different evaluation metrics and benchmarks~(\Cref{app:fuzz-results}), with CARS yielding a 10\% improvement in coverage for JSON generation (both with and without grammar).

-\paragraph{Summary.} CARS is the only exact method that can handle fuzzing benchmarks and its distributional fidelity translates to meaningful gains in downstream branch coverage.
+\paragraph{Summary.} CARS is the only exact method that can handle some fuzzing benchmarks \textit{efficiently} and its distributional fidelity translates to gains in downstream line coverage.